 Go to Bates Nut Farm

 One place to enjoy fall with the family is Bates Nut Farm.
-Their pumpkin patch is open and they’re hosting a handful of their usual Halloween events including the scarecrow contest, dog costume contest, and much more.
+Their pumpkin patch is open from September 18–October 31 in 2025 and it’s well worth a visit.

-It may be warm in San Diego, but our pumpkins still hold up against the heat.
+It may be warm in San Diego, but our pumpkins still withstand the heat.
 There are several pumpkin patches that your whole family will love.

 Pumpkin Stations are always favorites.
-The Del Mar location offers train rides, slides, a petting zoo, and much more you can visit.
+The Del Mar location is by the racetrack and offers many great fair rides for the little kids, train rides, giant inflatable slides, a petting zoo, a Ferris wheel, and much more.

-Carlsbad Strawberry Company’s pumpkin patch is open with a petting zoo, tractor rides, a corn maze (an evening one for older kids and adults, too), and more.
+Carlsbad Strawberry Company’s pumpkin patch is another family favorite thanks to its petting zoo, tractor rides, corn maze (there’s also a Haunted Corn Maze in the evenings for older kids and adults), and more.

 Go Apple Picking in Julian